dotnet/docs-maui/docs/user-interface/handlers/create.md

 }
 ```

 This interface makes it possible for a class external to `Video` to set the `Duration` property by referencing the `IVideoController` interface.
+The property can be set from other classes as well as the handler, but it's unlikely to be set inadvertently.
 Most importantly, the `Duration` property can't be set through a data binding.

-> [!NOTE]
-> The `Duration` property could be set from other classes as well, but it's unlikely to be set inadvertently.

 The duration of a video isn't available immediately after the `Source` property of the `Video` control is set.
-The video must be partially downloaded before the native view can determine it's duration.
+The video must be partially downloaded before the native view can determine its duration.

 ##### Android

-On Android, the `VideoView.Duration` property reports a valid duration in milliseconds when the `VideoView.Prepared` event is raised.
+On Android, the `VideoView.Duration` property reports a valid duration in milliseconds after the `VideoView.Prepared` event has been raised.
 The `MauiVideoPlayer` class uses the `Prepared` event handler to obtain the `Duration` property value:

 ```csharp
 using Android.Content;